- Make Smart Marketing Decisions with Google Analytics

 Best Conversion Goal

 As a webmaster if you know what the conversion rate is for each article, you can literally decide that at least 25-30% of your content be high-converting content.
+If your best articles are not performing, implement strategies for increased conversions.
 It’s a big eye-opener and without the data, this can not be done.
 Growth can be attributed to the data you analyze in your Google Analytics.

 - By finding which existing content is converting well, you can re-create it.